Adaptive Event Stream Slicing for Open-Vocabulary Event-Based Object Detection via Vision-Language Knowledge Distillation: Related Work

 \subsection{Event-based Object Detection}

-In event-based object detection, mainstream approaches can be broadly grouped into two families: CNN-based frameworks and energy-efficient, biologically inspired SNN-based methods \cite{cordone2022object}.
-CNN-based methods typically convert event streams into frame-like representations—such as event histograms, time surfaces, and event volumes—so they can be processed by existing deep learning detectors (e.g., YOLO, RetinaNet, DETR) \cite{cho2019vision}.
-However, these frame-based encodings often discard the intrinsic spatiotemporal information of event data, thereby limiting detection performance \cite{cordone2022object}.
-To mitigate this, recent work such as OvarNet employs multi-dataset joint training and weakly supervised strategies to improve open-vocabulary attribute recognition, enhancing generalization to unseen categories \cite{wu2024towards}.
-In contrast, SNN-based methods focus on exploiting the sparsity and computational efficiency of event data \cite{bouvier2021study}.
+In event-based object detection, mainstream approaches can be broadly grouped into two families: CNN-based models and energy-efficient, biologically inspired SNN-based methods.
+CNN-based methods typically convert event streams into frame-like representations—such as event histograms, time surfaces, and event volumes—so they can be processed by existing deep learning detectors \cite{wang2024airshot,zheng2026blockchain,li2024size,bao2025towards,zhao2024balf,edstedt2024dedode,ni2023feature}.
+These studies also extend detection beyond RGB image object detection, including\cite{zhang2024underground,lin20253d,lin2025keypoint,ning2025multi,pan2026finscra} However, these frame-based encodings often discard the intrinsic spatiotemporal information of event data, thereby limiting detection performance.
+To mitigate this, recent work such as SNN-based methods focus on exploiting the sparsity and computational efficiency of event data.
 Traditional SNN detectors largely rely on ANN-to-SNN conversion, as in Spiking-YOLO \cite{hu2023fast}.
 Yet such approaches typically require many timesteps to match ANN performance, which limits real-time applicability \cite{qu2024spiking}.
 To address this, directly trained SNN detection frameworks have been proposed, including EMS-YOLO and SpikeYOLO \cite{przewlocka2024poweryolo}.
 EMS-YOLO introduces an all-spiking residual block (EMS-ResNet) \cite{zhou2024deep}, while SpikeYOLO integrates integer-valued LIF (I-LIF) neurons to reduce quantization error \cite{wang2024object}.
 Furthermore, recent advances such as SFOD and CREST further optimize SNN-based detection on event-camera data: SFOD leverages multi-scale feature fusion, and CREST introduces a spiking spatiotemporal IoU loss \cite{wang2024object,xu2024serial}.